sveawebpay/dotnet-integration/README.md

 LowerAmountResponse lowerAmountResponse = WebpayAdmin
                 .Hosted(SveaConfig.GetDefaultConfig(), CountryCode.SE)
                 .LowerAmount(new LowerAmount(
-                    transactionId: payment.TransactionId,
+                    transactionId: 566778,
                     amountToLower: 666
                     ))
                 .DoRequest()
                 .To(LowerAmount.Response);
 ```
 The response objects contain all the properties from the XML response.
-Use the object browser in your IDE or have a look at the Technical Specification for details, or just browse the code here on GitHub.
+Use the object browser in your IDE, or have a look at the Technical Specification for details, or just browse the code here on GitHub.

 Each of the parameter objects above have a `.Response(...)` function that creates a corresponding response object, just like for `LowerAmount` above.
+The exception is for the three `QueryBy...` above, where the `.Response`-function is available at the base class `Query`.

 If you'd like to create some other object from the XML, just provide your own `Func<XmlDocument, T>` to the `.To(...)` method, where T is your return type.